crossplane/crossplane/design/design-doc-smaller-providers.md

 group).
 This means clients would make over 300 requests and rate-limit themselves (and log about it).

-A much more efficient discovery API is being introduced as beta with Kubernetes v1.27 in April.
+A [much more efficient discovery API][kep-aggregated-discovery] is being introduced as beta with Kubernetes v1.27 in April.
 We expect this API to eliminate most discovery issues, but based on historical release timeframes we don’t expect it to be widely deployed until 2024.
 It’s not likely to be available at all on EKS until late September 2023.

-One issue that won’t be eliminated by the more efficient discovery API is CRD category queries like kubectl get managed and kubectl get crossplane.
+One issue that won’t be eliminated by the more efficient discovery API is CRD category queries like `kubectl get managed` and `kubectl get crossplane`.
 These queries are inherently inefficient.
 Clients must first discover all supported types (i.e. walk the discovery API) to determine which types are in a particular category, then make at least one API request per type to list instances.
 This